StevenVdEeckt/CGN_CL/README.md

 This repository is meant to supplement the above paper.
 It contains the experimental details which should be sufficient to reproduce the results.

 ## data ##
-As data, we use the Corpus Gesproken Nederlands (CGN) dataset.
+As data, we use the Corpus Gesproken Nederlands (CGN) dataset [Oostdijk, 2000].
 To obtain a Continual Learning set-up, we split the CGN dataset into four tasks: nl-clean, be-clean, nl-spont, be-spont.
 Table below provides more information regarding the tasks.
 Note that the tasks were learned as presented in the table.

 Task  | Dialect | Components | (train, dev, test) utterances